-- R 3.6 The arrangement of popholes must be such that they are evenly distributed along the line of access to ensure that all hens have ready access to the range. - R 3.7 Where verandas are attached to the side of the house, the popholes on both the house and the veranda must be of the size and ratio stated in R 3.2, R 3.3 and R 3.4.
+- R 3.6 NEW LEGAL In relation to standard R 3.5 a) where: - a) platforms are to be included within the calculated usable area, they must be at least 30cm wide - b) ramps are present, if the area underneath the ramps is to be included within the calculated usable area, they must have a headroom of at least 45cm. - R 3.7 The arrangement of popholes must be such that they are evenly distributed along the line of access to ensure that all hens have ready access to the range. - R 3.8 Where verandas are attached to the side of the house, the popholes on both the house and the veranda must be of the size and ratio stated in R 3.2, R 3.3 and R 3.4.

-(i) The distribution of popholes may be staggered to maintain the thermal environment inside the house.
+The distribution of popholes may be staggered to maintain the thermal environment inside the house.

-- R 3.8 The maximum distance travelled by a hen to reach the nearest pophole onto the range must not exceed 20m. - R 3.9 No wire, electric or otherwise, is permitted under the popholes.
+- R 3.9 REVISED The maximum distance travelled by a hen to reach the nearest pophole in the main building, in order to access the range or a veranda (where present) must not exceed 20m. - R 3.10 No wire, electric or otherwise, is permitted under the popholes.